The first thing to do is know how much your property is worth and then agree what you want to sell it for.

 13. Prepare for the big day

-Now would be a good time to arrange quotes from removal companies - look for the BAR symbol which is the British Association of Removers as members are verified with them so you have recourse if something goes wrong.
+You will need to arrange to move your things out of your current property.
+If you're using removal companies, then look for the BAR symbol which is the British Association of Removers as members are verified with them so you have recourse if something goes wrong.

 14. Sign and exchange contracts